 Suddenly, I could see something new.
 Or rather, old.

 There was a thin, diffuse, milky-white layer covering my vision.
 I had been seeing through it my whole life, and I never noticed it until it was gone.

-I knew that the amygdala, on stimulation, can sometimes produce "The Light" for a person, and that the amygdala is directly connected to the hippocampus.
-An amygdaloid contribution to vision might emerge as a layer of light, and in very extreme cases,might feel like the constant presence of a being of light.
+I knew that on stimulation, the amygdala can sometimes produce “The Light” for a person, and that the amygdala is directly connected to the hippocampus.
+An amygdala contribution to vision might emerge as a layer of light, and in very extreme cases, might feel like the constant presence of a being of light.

 Because the amygdala is implicated in the ‘sensed presence’ experience.

 It’s too soon to tell if the glasses I’m wearing now are disturbing my ocular vestibular system, or if they are activating it more than usual.

 Either way, I live feeling a new clarity now, one that goes a bit past my vision.